niravshah/blog/src/index.md

 ---
 page-title: Home
-title: Specky - Home
+title: Intelligent Job Descriptions
 template: index.hbt
 permalink: false
-page-description: Intelligent Job Descriptions & Specs.
-Improve candidate engagement by providing candidates the information that helps them make crucial career decisions.
+page-description: At Specky, we want to help you improve candidate response rates and increase passive candidate engagement by making the traditional Job Description more intelligent.
+Engage more high quality candidates by providing information that helps candidates make crucial career decisions.
 ---